 A critical component of the ape child's desire to adopt and to accept duties and responsibilities resided in the emotional cross-cultural attachments between group members.
 These attachments were identical to those one finds in a human group or in any ape group, but transcended the species boundary.
 Both ape and human group members express a sense of responsibility to one another and mutually cooperate.
-(R.608;622).
+(R.634;648).

-All members of this cross-cultural linguistic Pan/Homo culture treated each other as members of one group in which each had rights, roles, and responsibilities in accord with their abilities and maturity (R.607;609;620-21) for numerous examples.
-They understood not only what they were doing, but why they were doing it and their understanding increased with age and experience.
+All members of this cross-cultural linguistic Pan/Homo culture treated each other as members of one group in which each had rights, roles, and responsibilities in accord with their abilities and maturity (R.633;635-36;646-47).
+They understood not only what they were doing, but why they were doing it, and their understanding increased with age and experience.
 As they grew older, they assumed a variety of duties for the purpose of demonstrating their abilities to outsiders.
-(R.622).
+(R.648).
 When outsiders were present, they would assume a responsibility to do things that were more "human-like."
-(R.609-17;622).
+(R.633-43;648).

-Similarly their recognition of the degree to which persons outside their immediate Pan/Homo family misunderstood them increased.
-They slowed their actions and sounds, exaggerated them, repeated them, blended sounds, gestures and lexigrams and waited until they noted the humans were observing before they engaged them.
-Close observation of others' behavior while reflecting on their intent, requires knowledge that the "other" has a mind, that the contents of two minds may differ, and that one must pay attention to the "attention" of the other if one wishes to successfully redirect their perspectives, ideas, and views.
-(R.622).
+Similarly, their recognition of the degree to which persons outside their immediate Pan/Homo family misunderstood them increased.
+They slowed their actions and sounds, exaggerated them, repeated them, blended sounds, gestures and lexigrams, and waited until they noted the humans were observing before they engaged them.
+Close observation of others' behavior while reflecting on their intent requires knowledge that the "other" has a mind, that the contents of two minds may differ, and that one must pay attention to the "attention" of the other if one wishes to successfully redirect their perspectives, ideas, and views.
+(R.648).

-Individual chimpanzees vary widely in their interests and in the particular capacities they sought to master, as do human children.
-Often, if one chimpanzee excelled in some skill, those close in age sought to excel in other skills; this demonstrates an awareness of their individual responsibility to fill a particular niche within the community to maximize group utility.
-(R.609).
+As do human children, individual chimpanzees vary widely in their interests and in the particular capacities they sought to master.
+Often, if one chimpanzee excelled in some skill, those close in age sought to excel in other skills.
+This demonstrates an awareness of their individual responsibility to fill a particular niche within the community to maximize group utility.
+(R.634-35).

-Capacities indicative of chimpanzees' ability routinely to assume duties and responsibilities and to make contractual agreements in the groups with which Dr. Savage-Rumbaugh worked are set out in detail at R.609-17.
+Set out in detail at R.633-43 are capacities indicative of chimpanzees' ability to routinely assume duties and responsibilities and to make contractual agreements in the groups with which Dr. Savage-Rumbaugh worked.

-NhRP seeks to have Kiko sent to Save the Chimps, a 190 acre premiere chimpanzee sanctuary in Ft.
+In light of these facts that demonstrate the autonomy of chimpanzees, NhRP seeks to have Tommy sent to Save the Chimps, a 190 acre premiere chimpanzee sanctuary in Ft.
 Pierce, Florida.
-It provides permanent homes for 260 chimpanzees on twelve three-to-five-acre open-air islands that contain hills and climbing structures and provides the opportunity for chimpanzees to make choices about their daily activities (R.93;96).
+It provides permanent homes for 260 chimpanzees on twelve three-to-five-acre open-air islands that contain hills and climbing structures and provides the opportunity for chimpanzees to make choices about their daily activities.
+(R.114;117).
 Chimpanzees who previously lived alone or in very small groups for decades become part of large and natural chimpanzee families.
-(R.93).
-Grass, palm trees, hills, and climbing structures allow the chimpanzees places to run and roam, visit with friends, bask in the sun, or curl up in the shade, or whatever else they may wish to do (R.96).
-Save the Chimps has over fifty employees including two full time veterinarians that provide twenty-four-hour coverage with a support staff of technicians and assistants.
-(R.96-97).
+(R.114).
+Grass, palm trees, hills, and climbing structures allow the chimpanzees places to run and roam, visit with friends, bask in the sun, curl up in the shade, or whatever else they may wish to do.
+(R.117).
+Save the Chimps has over fifty employees, including two full time veterinarians that provide twenty-four-hour coverage, with a support staff of technicians and assistants.
+(R.117-18).